 Two quick notes before we begin.
 First, the grey/gray debate is really one of pure preference.
 "Gray" tends to be the American-ized spelling, while "grey" is much more commonly used throughout the rest of the world.
 Seeing as the LSAT is a global exam, I'm using the broader spelling, "grey."

-Second, as always, remember that score releases are singular events, in that scores (and indicators of their proximity) can go out at different times not only from person to person, but also from test to test.
-That is, a September release might kick off at 3 pm EST while the following December's scores might go live as late as 7 or 8 pm.
-There's really no telling, which adds either to the fun or the frustration, depending on your perspective.
+Second, as always, remember that score releases are singular events, in that scores can go out at different times not only from person to person, but also from test to test.
+Per LSAC, we now know that September 2018 scores will officially begin coming out around 9:00am EST on Saturday, September 29th.
+However, due to the scores being released in random waves, you might not see your score right at 9:00am on the dot.
+There's really no telling when it will appear on Saturday, which adds either to the fun or the frustration, depending on your perspective.
 Simply put: be patient.

 Alright, to the matter at hand.